Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 They’d worked pretty hard on Garcia, on the grounds that he’d been the one holding them up a little in the last few runs.
 No blame attached, his training just hadn’t focused on that stuff before, but now there was team pride on the line.

 "How’s that meant to be motivating anyhow?"
 Wright asked.
-“We all pay fer a round anyway, so what’s it matter who goes first?”
+"We all pay fer a round anyway, so what’s it matter who goes first?"

 Wilde snorted.
 "Just get your arse on the line."